brainlessboy/miilayer/README.md

 note that after you edit a layer you need to save it by pressing save on the bottom also don't forget to clear strokes before generation of structures

+7. under the function Toggle FloodFill under Menu Tools will toggle Fill function.
+FloodFill will fill white color in closed areas.

 **note:**
 *Generate Structure* cannot be undone!